Blog post: 2 minute read

 - Is it a “sub-label” of another label?
 Example: will it show under the Confidential label?

 - Who is it scoped to?
 It can be a user or AD group.

 - When should it be removed (unpublished) so it is no longer visible for end-users to select?

 - Who in the organization “owns” this label from a governance perspective?
 This might be the person who can review these settings from the business.

 Documentation is a good thing!

 This OneNote notebook will help bridge the gap between the Information Management team and the Azure Technical team when configuring AIP labels.
-With the announcement of the new unified labels at Microsoft Ignite (coming late 2017), we will soon be including Retention configuration in the setup as well.
-Having your current AIP configuration documented will certainly help with that transition.
+Whether you’re using the new unified labels (Sensitivity labels) or the classic AIP labels, having your current AIP configuration documented will certainly help with the transition.